galette/galettedoc/source/development/contributor.rst

 `Vincent Driessen <https://nvie.com>`_ published in 2010 `development model for GIT branches I found very pertinent <https://nvie.com/posts/a-successful-git-branching-model/>`_, and I decided to use for Galette.
 With the ``git-flow`` tool from the same author, the workflow is quite simple to follow.
 Have doubts?
 Let's take a look at `this article which explains why you should use git-flow <https://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/>`_.

-This is perfectible (well, among many, many others :D), but this does the job, and wen ensure everyone works the same way.
+This is perfectible (well, among many, many others :D), but this does the job, and ensure everyone works the same way.

 Git configuration
 =================